 An existing public access trail/stairway to the Harbor is located just south of the Project at the Harbor Lite Lodge (Figure 4), however the motel does not permit public parking for this access.

 The new sidewalks and pedestrian upgrades that are required as a condition of this Project will increase pedestrian accessibility to this existing Harbor access.
-The Planning Commission could recommend, and the City Council could further increase access, by requiring that the Applicant allow the use of its parking spaces for vehicular parking for the trail.
-This vehicular parking would likely not be used by many members of the public as there are much more spectacular nearby access points to the ocean and Harbor at Noyo Harbor Beach and the Fort Bragg Coastal Trail.
-Therefore, an optional special condition is included below, in case the Planning Commission wishes to make a recommendation that the City Council provide this access.
+An optional special condition was included in the Planning Commission staff report to allow the use of the Project parking spaces for vehicular parking for the trail.
+However, the Planning Commission recommended that the optional special condition below be stricken from the resolution, as this is not an effective access to the Noyo Harbor given the easy drive to the harbor and the Coastal Trail and it would be problematic for the Grocery Outlet to monitor such parking.